 Audio and/or visual recording of the class is strictly forbidden without the explicit permission of the instructor.
-The instructor will respond to all emails within 48 hours.
-This 48 hour rule does not apply to weekends.
+The instructor will endeavor to respond to all emails within 48 hours.
+This 48 hour rule does not apply to holidays or weekends.
 Certain programs employed to contact software support, the instructor, or fellow students including Zoom may access their computer's video camera.
-Students wishing not to be visible should disable these features.
+Students who do not wish to be visible should disable these features.
 It is the responsibility of each student to manage their connection including video camera and to use such features in a mature and appropriate manner.
 Students who complete all of the assigned materials will receive 3% added to their final grade.